News and events

 November 3, 2021

-ICTMG Vice-Chair appointment
+ICTMG Vice-chair appointment

 The ICTMG Executive is pleased to announce the appointment of Dr. Katerina Pavenski as ICTMG Executive Vice-Chair starting July 1, 2021.
 Katerina has been an ICTMG member since the inception of the collaborative and the Chair of the Topics Selection Committee since 2018.
 She is a clinical hematologist and head of the division of transfusion medicine at St. Michael’s Hospital in Toronto, Canada.
 Her research interests include clinical transfusion medicine, transfusion management of massive hemorrhage, and patient blood management.